In re Commvault Systems, Inc. Securities Litigation

 A second mediation session before Mr. Meyer was held on September 11, 2017.
 Following that mediation, the Parties reached an agreement in principle to settle the Action that was memorialized in a term sheet (the “Term Sheet”) executed on October 2, 2017.
 The Term Sheet set forth, among other things, the Parties’ agreement to settle and release all claims asserted against Defendants in the Action in return for a cash payment of $12,500,000 for the benefit of the Settlement Class.

 On November 30, 2017, the Parties entered into a Stipulation and Agreement of Settlement, which sets forth the full terms and conditions of the Settlement.
-On January 22, 2018, the Court preliminarily approved the Settlement, authorized notice to be disseminated to potential Settlement Class Members, and scheduled the Settlement Hearing to consider whether to grant final approval to the Settlement for May 14, 2018.
+On January 22, 2018, the Court preliminarily approved the Settlement, authorized notice to be disseminated to potential Settlement Class Members, and scheduled the Settlement Hearing for May 14, 2018.

 Other Cases of Interest